 - 1. The right to inspect and review the student's education records within 30 days after the day the School District receives a request for access.
 Parents or eligible students who wish to inspect their education records should submit to the school principal a written request that identifies the records they wish to inspect.
 The principal or designee will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 Parents or eligible students who wish to ask the School District to amend their child's or their education record should submit a written request to the school principal, clearly identifying the part of the record they want changed and specifying why they believe it should be changed.
 If the School District decides not to amend the record as requested, the school will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding hearing procedures will be provided to the parent or eligible student at the time they are notified of the right to a hearing. - 3.
 The right to provide written consent before the School District discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A designated school official with a legitimate educational interest includes a person employed by the School District as an administrator, teacher, or other person designated by the Board of Education.
 A school official also includes a liaison officer who, while not employed by the School District, may be granted access to student educational records (including video footage) at the direction and supervision of a school administrator.
-A school District, performs an institutional service or function (such as design and maintenance of the School District's security camera system) for which the school District with respect to the use and maintenance of personally identifiable information from student education records. - 4.
+A school official also may include a contractor or consultant who, while not employed by the School District, performs an institutional service or function (such as design and maintenance of the School District's security camera system) for which the school would otherwise use its own employees and who is under the direct control of the School District with respect to the use and maintenance of personally identifiable information from student education records. - 4.
 The right to refuse to allow the disclosure of "directory information."
 "Directory information" regarding a student may be released to any requesting person or party, in addition to the eligible student or his/her parent, without written consent.
 The Board of Education has defined "directory information" to include a student's: - A student's name;